-Key #2: Visibility and Accountability
+Key #2: Visibility and accountability

 Having gained agreement that, in fact, data quality is a real and costly problem, the next step is to make the sources and impacts of poor data quality clearly visible.
 In other words, work on identifying specific examples of data quality problems and assessing how serious or costly they truly are.
-As before, it is critical to avoid the 'blame game,' working instead to reward, and even celebrate the discovery and evaluation of example data quality problems.
+It is critical to avoid the "blame game."
+Work instead to reward, and even celebrate, the discovery and evaluation of example data quality problems, whether they originate in sales, customer service, underwriting, or claims.